TABLEALL

 A splendid feast for all and the perfect choice for vegans

-A seasonal feast for the eyes and the palate, this is Buddhist vegetarian cuisine known as shojin ryori that has earned two Michelin stars every year for over a decade.
+A seasonal feast for the eyes and the palate, this is Buddhist vegetarian cuisine known as shojin ryori that has earned two stars every year for over a decade.
 In traditional kaiseki style, a full course journeys through fifteen dishes starting with an aperitif and ending with fruit and sweets.
 There are abridged versions, too, and the choice of course determines only the number of dishes, not the quality of the ingredients.

 A plump Kamo eggplant from Kyoto is oven-baked for an hour to melt-in-the-mouth consistency.
 Topped with a sumptuous daikon sauce, green onions and ginger, it is a dish you will want to come back for time and again.
 Another highlight is the hassun course featuring premium ingredients in an appealing presentation that speaks of that precise moment.
 Always guided by the ancient Japanese lunisolar calendar, which contains twenty-four seasons, a late August dish may have elements of the vestiges of the Obon lantern festival while giving a hint of the Chrysanthemum Festival celebrated on the ninth day of the ninth month.
 The chef injects playful touches, like a leaf garnish that appears to have an okra growing out of it.